 I was always looking for the perfect first class for exam preparation.
 Right after I finished CELTA, I had the pleasure of teaching B1 and B2 Cambridge intensive summer courses.
-As I was still on the high from passing CELTA, I analysed and prepared two full Compact books, including language analysis, possible problems (and solutions) and CCQs!
+As I was still on the high from passing CELTA, I analysed and prepared two full Compact books, including language analysis, possible problems (with solutions) and CCQs!

 As this is an example of the very first lesson, I start it with a short introduction of myself.
 I like to describe who I am, what I do, my likes and dislikes, and where and who I live with.
 I try to keep it personal, as I want my students to feel free to talk about their preferences and lives without the feeling of being judged.
-If I work with groups, I would give them two minutes to think of 3 extra questions for me.
+If I work with groups, I would give them two minutes to think of 3 additional questions for me.
 These can be about anything that they want to know!

 Once you finish this part, give each student one or two questions from the downloadable file B2 – Speaking Part 1 and Part 4.
 Students choose the questions at random without seeing them and write two-sentence answers.
 They read their answers and the rest of the group guesses their questions.
 Once everyone is done, you can ask them if they found this task difficult.
-Hopefully, they will say ‘no’ and that’s when you can reveal that they’ve just completed Speaking Part 1.
+Hopefully, they will say ‘no’, and that’s when you can reveal that they’ve just completed Speaking Part 1.
 Trust me that once they realize that this was an actual exam task, it’ll make them feel so much better!

 Part 3 starts by talking about the town you are in.
-You can ask students a general question What attracts tourists to your town.
+You can ask students a general question What attracts tourists to your town?
 Students can work in groups and think about different activities and places, or you can do it as a group and present the answers in the form of a mind map.
 Then show the actual Part 3 task with five prompts around.
 Check if any of the answers are similar to their ideas.
-Choose one of the prompts (I normally choose the one about a nightclub) and yet again divide students into two groups – one group discusses the advantages and the other disadvantages of a nightclub on tourism.
+Choose one of the prompts (I normally choose the one about a nightclub) and yet again divide students into two groups – one group discusses the advantages and the other disadvantages of having nightclubs.
 Then mix one student from the advantages group with one from the disadvantages group so they can present their ideas to each other.
 And just like that, students should already have an idea about this part of the exam.
 If you want, you can choose one of the stronger students to present this part with you, or if you have a strong group, you can already ask them to do the task on their own.

-Before you realize, you are about to finish the class!
+Before you realize it, you are about to finish the class!
 Finish with a general discussion about opinions aka Part 4.
 Explain that the theme of Part 4 is always related to Part 3, so during the exam, your students can already start predicting the type of questions that they may be asked!
 You can either give one question at random or do it as a group discussion.

-Remember to always take notes on all the positive things you heard during this class and all the things that need to be improved.
-I would finish this class with some good old error corrections.
+Remember to take notes on all the positive things you heard during this class and all the things that need to be improved.
+I would finish this class with some error corrections.
 You can write the mistakes on the board and give your students a chance to correct themselves.
 You can also ask them to identify the type of error (vocabulary, grammar, pronunciation, etc.).
 In this way, you also introduce them to different areas of speaking assessment criteria!

 And just like that!
 The class is over!
 If your classes are a bit longer, or you had some really quick speakers, you can end this class by showing the video of the actual Cambridge speaking exam that uses the exact same paper you just did in this class!
 If not, you can ask your future exam candidates to watch it as homework.